-- A press card to facilitate your attendance at cat shows and events.
+- A press card to facilitate your attendance at cat shows and events (for professional members only).

-- Our annual Cat Writers’ Association Communications Contest to recognize outstanding cat writing (fiction, nonfiction, poetry and more), broadcasting, artwork and photography.
+- A discount to enter the annual Cat Writers’ Association Communications Contest.
+The Contest recognizes outstanding cat writing (fiction, nonfiction, poetry, and more), broadcasting, artwork, and photography.

-- Our annual CWA Writer’s Conference offering superb networking opportunities and professional guidance and advice from seasoned writers and other professionals.
+- A discount to attend CWA’s annual Writer’s Conference, which offers superb networking opportunities and professional guidance and advice from seasoned writers and other professionals.

 - Opportunities to make mutually beneficial professional contacts — and good friends!

-- News and tips on publishing opportunities and markets.
+- News and tips on publishing opportunities and markets from other members.

 in your professional development